sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/docu/filteredByPaths.md

 <tr><td>``documentations``</td><td>optional, array</td>
-<td>Filters result to a collection of documentations specified by its documentation path.
+<td>Limits the result to a collection of documentations specified by its documentation path.
 Other parameters are ignored if this parameter is defined.</td>
 <td> [
   <div style="padding-left:10px;">"/sos/myDocu.html",</div>